Christ Evangelical and Reformed Church

 Christ Evangelical and Reformed Church, also known as United Church of Fayette, is a historic Evangelical and Reformed church located at Fayette in Seneca County, New York.
-It was constructed in 1823 in a simple rectangular formwith gable roof and modest Federal period detailing.
+It was constructed in 1823 in a simple rectangular form with gable roof and modest Federal period detailing.
 It was updated and its Romanesque qualities enhanced in 1882 with the addition of a four-stage bell tower with Queen Anne decoration.
 The adjacent cemetery was in use between 1810 and 1926, and the surrounding cast-iron fence was installed in 1877.

 It was listed on the National Register of Historic Places in 1989.